andr-ew/brds/README.md

 cv & ii gesture router

-3-track grid keyboard with pattern memory & slew routed into a 5-output patch bay & shift register with muti-mode CV mixing. each output addresses either a crow voltage + function generator or an ii destination.
+3-track grid keyboard with pattern memory & slew routed into a 5-output patch bay & shift register with muti-mode CV mixing. each output addresses either a crow voltage + function generator, an ii destination, or a monophonic midi channel

 ## hardware